 Furthermore, the analysis highlights the potential of probiotics as an alternative to antibiotics in treating acne, thereby reducing the risk of undesirable effects associated with antibiotic use.
 Hence, probiotics could be a promising and effective avenue in acne management, although more comprehensive human trials are needed to further validate these findings.

-Benefits of probiotics for acne
+Other health benefits of probiotics for acne

 Probiotics can offer significant benefits for acne, both internally and externally.
 They can normalize the balance of bacteria, reduce inflammation, and counter acne-causing bacteria.
 Lastly, probiotics contribute to supporting the immune system, which can further mitigate acne symptoms.

-- Strengthening the skin barrier.
 Probiotics can also reinforce the skin's protective barrier, reducing the risk of acne outbreaks.
 This barrier acts as our skin's first line of defense, keeping out potential pathogens and irritants.
 Probiotics may synergize well with other skin-protecting ingredients, like ceramides, enhancing the strength and resilience of the skin's protective barrier.

 Probiotic strains that are most beneficial in acne treatment